 - Where does your field service technician spend most and least of their time?

-- How does your field service technician is responding to customer queries?
+- How does your field service technician respond to customer queries?

 - How long do they take to complete a task?